-- seed is a BFSLE specific parameters. - Although not required, setting max\depth or max\misses, is strongly recommended to prevent runaway algorithms. - max\misses is the maximum amount of duplicate routes found per OD pair.
-If a set of routes is returned in a case where max\misses is exceeded, the number of routes may be fewer than max\routes.
-Assumes a default value of 100. - When using BFSLE max\depth corresponds to the maximum height of the graph.
+seed is a BFSLE specific parameters.

+Setting max_depth or max_misses, while not required, is strongly recommended to prevent runaway algorithms.

+max_misses is the maximum amount of duplicate routes found per OD pair.
+If it is exceeded then the route set if returned with fewer than max_routes.
+It has a default value of 100.

+- When using BFSLE max_depth corresponds to the maximum height of the graph of graphs.
 It's value is largely dependent on the size of the paths within the network.
 For very small networks a value of 10 is a recommended starting point.
 For large networks a good starting value is 5.
 Increase the value until the number of desired routes is being consistently returned.
-If a set of routes is returned in a case where max\depth is exceeded, the number of routes may be fewer than max\routes. - When using LP, max\depth corresponds to the maximum number of iterations performed.
-While not enforced, it should be higher than max\routes.
-It's value is dependent on the magnitude of the cost field, specifically if it's related to the log base penalty of the ratio of costs between two alternative routes.
-If a set of routes is returned in a case where max\depth is exceeded, the number of routes may be fewer than max\routes.
+If it is exceeded then the route set if returned with fewer than max_routes. - When using LP, max_depth corresponds to the maximum number of iterations performed.
+While not enforced, it should be higher than max_routes.
+It's value is dependent on the magnitude of the cost field, specifically it's related to the log base penalty of the ratio of costs between two alternative routes.
+If it is exceeded then the route set if returned with fewer than max_routes.

-- Additionally BFSLE has the option to incorporate link penalisation.
+Additionally BFSLE has the option to incorporate link penalisation.
 Every link in all routes found at a depth are penalised with the penalty factor for the next depth.
 So at a depth of 0 no links are penalised nor removed.
 At depth 1, all links found at depth 0 are penalised, then the links marked for removal are removed.
 All links in the routes found at depth 1 are then penalised for the next depth.
 The penalisation compounds.
-Set penalty=1.0 to disable. - When performing an assignment, cutoff\prob can be provided to exclude routes from the path-sized logit model.
-The cutoff\prob is used to compute an inverse binary logit and obtain a max difference in utilities.
+Pass set penalty=1.0 to disable.

+When performing an assignment, cutoff_prob can be provided to exclude routes from the path-sized logit model.
+The cutoff_prob is used to compute an inverse binary logit and obtain a max difference in utilities.
 If a paths total cost is greater than the minimum cost path in the route set plus the max difference, the route is excluded from the PSL calculations.
-The route is still returned, but with a probability of 0.0. - The cutoff\prob should be in the range [0, 1].
+The route is still returned, but with a probability of 0.0.

+The cutoff_prob should be in the range [0, 1].
 It is then rescaled internally to [0.5, 1] as probabilities below 0.5 produce negative differences in utilities because the choice is between two routes only, one of which is the shortest path.
-A higher cutoff\prob includes less routes.
+A higher cutoff_prob includes less routes.
 A value of 1.0 will only include the minimum cost route.
 A value of 0.0 includes all routes.